-[184] In response to the Appellant's economic argument, the Regional Manager states that:
+[176] In response to the Appellant's economic argument, the Regional Manager states that:

-• The government does not regulate how many hunters a guide may book.
-During a L.E.H. season, guides can take as many clients hunting as they wish as long as the guide has at least one animal quota.

-The Commercial Hunting Interests policy does not directly affect the Regional Manager's discretion when issuing quota.
+- The government does not regulate how many hunters a guide may book.
+During a L.E.H. season, guides can take as many clients hunting as they wish as long as the guide has at least one animal quota. - The Commercial Hunting Interests policy does not directly affect the Regional Manager's discretion when issuing quota.
 The government, not the Regional Manager, effectively sets the guide's share of the harvest.

-[185] The Regional Manager further submits that he does not treat quota as being equal to kill, and that he issued quota significantly in excess of 1⁄4 of the 2013-2016 allocation by using an administrative guideline.
+[177] The Regional Manager further submits that he does not treat quota as being equal to kill, and that he issued quota in excess of 1⁄4 of the 2013-2016 allocation by using an administrative guideline.
 Therefore, the Appellant does have "opportunity" that exceeds allocation.
-However, the Regional Manager warned that if guides harvest their entire quota they may get lower quotas in later years if the current quota is unsustainable over the remainder of the allocation period.
+However, the Regional Manager warned that guides harvesting the entire quota may get lower quotas in later years if the current quota is unsustainable over the remainder of the allocation period.
 He explains how a guide can use his success rate to help determine the number of clients to book as follows: